TheCahyag/MinecraftAnimation/README.md

 ### TODO
 #### High Priority
 [WIKI] Write basic usage guidelines
 [BUGFIX] After playing the animation for awhile the frames fall out of sync
+[README] Make the readme more friendly to visitors

 #### Medium Priority
 [UI] The message that tells the user that the frame has been created or deleted should link to that frame